Types of Smart Contracts: Their Kinds and How they Differ

 • address onlySellTo: Defines that each NFT can be wholly sold only to one person i.e. one EOA.

-Marketplace contracts are smart contracts that facilitate the buying, selling, and trading of assets on a blockchain.
-They play a crucial role in the DeFi and NFT space by creating the foundation for decentralized marketplaces.
+Marketplace smart contracts facilitate the buying, selling, and trading of digital assets such as ERC-20 and ERC-721 tokens.
+As such, they play a crucial role in the DeFi and NFT space.

-These contracts automate the trading process and ensure transparency and security of asset transfers.
-Blur and Uniswap are marketplaces where smart contracts replace any central authority to ensure permissionless on-chain trading.
+Marketplace smart contracts automate the trading process and ensure transparency and security of asset transfers.
+Typically on these platforms, smart contracts replace a central authority which enables true peer-to-peer trading.

 Airdrop contracts